Ahmad Farhan Mohd Sadullah: Education background

 Ahmad Farhan studied in SK Sri Petaling and SMS Selangor for primary and secondary education.
 He obtained his degree in Civil Engineering from Catholic University of America in 1988, Master of Science in Transport from Imperial College of Science, Technology and Medicine in 1990, and doctoral degree in Transportation Studies from University College London in 1995.

 Career

 Starting from May 1995, Ahmad Farhan began his career as a lecturer in Universiti Sains Malaysia.
-At the same time, he also held other post, which are the coordinator of Innovation and Technology Development Unit, the Dean of Engineering and Technological Research Platform, and the Director of Innovations, USM Research and Innovation Department between 2000 and 2007.
+At the same time, he also held other post, which are the coordinator of Innovation and Technology Development Unit, the dean of Engineering and Technological Research Platform, and the director of Innovations, USM Research and Innovation Department between 2000 and 2007.

 Apart from academic field, Ahmad Farhan also involved himself into government agencies.
-He is one of the founding member of the Commission Member of Land Public Transport Commission (SPAD), and became the Interim Chairman from 2017 until the agency dissolved.
-From 2008 to 2011, he has been selected as the Director-General of Malaysian Institute of Road Safety Research (MIROS).
+He is one of the founding members of Land Public Transport Commission (SPAD), and became the interim chairman from 2017 until the agency dissolved.
+From 2008 to 2011, he has been selected as the director-general of Malaysian Institute of Road Safety Research (MIROS).